colchapm/galactic-age-calculator/README.md

 # Galactic Age Calculator

-#### This application determines a user's age based on a planet's solar years
+#### This application determines a user's age based on a planet's solar years.

 #### By Collin Chapman